tvdboom/ATOM/docs_sources/user_guide/training.md

 ## Automated feature scaling

-Models that require feature scaling will automatically do so before training, if the data is not already scaled.
+Models that require feature scaling will automatically do so before training, unless the data is [sparse](../data_management/#sparse-matrices) or already scaled.
 The data is considered scaled if it has one of the following prerequisites:

 * The mean value over the mean of all columns is <0.05 and the mean of the standard deviation over all columns lies between 0.93 and 1.07.